 – When your graduation plan is completed, they must be reviewed and signed by the CFAC Advisement Center (D444 HFAC)

-– Finish the remaining application elements online, pay the $5 processing fee, and submit the application before the deadline.
-Immediately after you submit your application, you will need to visit the TMA office to sign-up for an interview with our full faculty.
-Interview dates are listed above with the application deadline dates.
+– Submit the Application: Finish the remaining application elements online, pay the $5 processing fee, and submit the application before the deadline.

-Students are notified if they are accepted about 4 weeks after applying.
+– Notification of Acceptance: Students are notified about the faculty’s decision about 4 weeks after applying.